About

 • Boosting 3D Single Object Tracking with 2D Matching Distillation and 3D Pre-training.

-Qiangqiang Wu, Yan Xia, Zhiyang Dou, Jia Wan, Antoni B. Chan, , , and ,
+Qiangqiang Wu, Yan Xia, Jia Wan, and Antoni B. Chan,

 In: European Conference on Computer Vision (ECCV), Milano, Oct 2024.